Kansas City Nursing Home Abuse Lawyer

 If your loved one is in immediate danger, call 911 to report the abuse to law enforcement.
 You may also contact the Kansas Department for Aging and Disability Services or the Missouri Department of Health & Senior Services.

 Contacting a Kansas City nursing home abuse attorney can also be helpful.
-Many nursing home abuse attorneys, including our law firm, will offer a free, no obligation case consultation and can advise you how to protect your family member, including what steps to take to protect your family member’s legal rights.
+Many nursing home abuse attorneys, including our law firm, will offer a free, no-obligation case consultation and can advise you on how to protect your family member, including what steps to take to protect your family member’s legal rights.

 Contact a Kansas City Nursing Home Abuse Attorney